apache/pulsar/site2/docs/administration-load-balance.md

 ### Split namespace bundles

-Since the load for the topics in a bundle might change over time, or could just be hard to predict upfront, brokers can spilt bundles  in 2.
+Since the load for the topics in a bundle might change over time, or predicting upfront might just be hard, brokers can spilt bundles in 2.
 The new smaller bundles can then be reassigned to different brokers.

 The splitting happens based on some tunable thresholds.
 Any existing bundle that exceeds any of the threshold is a candidate to be split.
 By default the newly split bundles are also immediately offloaded to other brokers, to facilitate the traffic distribution.